-A day living with anxiety.
+A day living with anxiety, stress and overwhelm.
 You wake up groggy.
 Despite your good efforts to put yourself into bed early last night your mind raced as you laid restlessly awake and exhausted simultaneously.
 Sleep evaded you.
 You drag yourself out of bed and take in a good dose of caffeine throughout the morning and maybe the whole day.

 Before your day has even begun you feel a familiar tightness in your chest making it hard to take a full deep breath along with a weight or ache in your shoulders.
 Somehow co-existing with exhaustion is a wired, jittery feeling that is always just sort of there.